Our digital product

 How different NDVI values affect the yield and the creation of zones within a vegetation period

-If there is not enough yield data available, we also use NDVI images to create management zones.
-However, it is very important that the images are taken at the appropriate phenological stage.
+If we do not have enough yield data, we also use NDVI images to create the zones.
+However, it is very important that we work with images taken during the correct phenophase.

 Creating management zones